 Want to move fast?
 Jump to the right section below.

-If you're new to training or you don't feel like you have too much upper body strength, then this is the one for you.
-Instead of doing the normal push up, there are a few different things that you can try to make it your own.
-You'll be able to do a simple push up, for example, with your knees still on the floor and taking some of the weight off you.
+If you’re new to training or you don’t feel like you have too much upper body strength, then this is the one for you.
+Instead of doing the normal push-up, there are a few different things that you can try to make your own.
+You’ll be able to do a simple push-up, for example, with your knees still on the floor and taking some of the weight off you.
 To spice it up, you can also try wall or incline push-ups too.
-Having your hands higher up means there's less weight again, and it can be a good way to hit different areas of your upper body.
-Push-ups don't have to be a nightmare exercise.
+Having your hands higher up means there’s less weight again, and it can be a good way to hit different areas of your upper body.
+Push-ups don’t have to be a nightmare exercise.

-Either way you decide to go about the challenge, there it should be easy to fit into your day somewhere.
-The full thing should take about 5 minutes a time, and you can choose the days too.
+Either way, you decide to go about the challenge; there, it should be easy to fit into your day somewhere.
+The full thing should take about 5 minutes at a time, and you can choose the days too.
 The guide we’ve set is just a good example to use to get the right amount of rest too.

 The challenge is a challenge, and that’s the bottom line.
-It is going to push your physical limits, and help you reach a whole new height of your training.
+It is going to push your physical limits and help you reach a whole new height in your training.
 If things get too much, don’t be scared to tone it down and go off the guide.
-Your fitness is your own, and any progress is good progress, this is just a general plan to get you moving in the right direction.
+Your fitness is your own, and any progress is good progress; this is just a general plan to get you moving in the right direction.
 Give yourself enough rest time, and if things start to hurt or feel uncomfortable, again, don’t worry about missing a day.